 16. Open a New Bank Account

-We've put together a huge list of banks that will pay you just to open a bank account!
-Some of them will pay you up to $250 just for opening a savings account!
+We've put together a list of our favorite bank promotions happening right now.
+These banks will pay you up to $300 just to open a new account!

 17. Get Paid to Drop a Few Pounds

 Bottom line: HealthyWage will literally pay you for losing weight.

 Not only are you getting more healthy, you’re also making some money.
 How’s that for motivation?